eachinlee/EC-4F/README.md

-# EC4F, Ez Claude for Free gvo
+# EC4F, Ez Claude for Free go

 A complete solution to use Claude Code for free, routing requests through the `free-claude-code` proxy to free providers such as NVIDIA NIM.